mlip-cmu/s2025/labs/lab03.md

 ## Deliverables:

-- [ ] Amend a commit
-  - Can you amend a commit without editing the commit message ?
-  - Can you amend a commit after pushing it to the remote repository ?
-- [ ] Create and fix a merge conflict locally
+- [ ] Create and fix a merge conflict locally.
+Then, amend the merge commit to state that a merge conflict was resolved.
-- [ ] Raise a pull request and approve it
+- [ ] Raise a pull request with your new changes.
+Show the the url of the pull request to a TA.
-  - What happened when you tried to push to the repository from which you had cloned ?
-  - What is the difference between forking and cloning a repository ?
-  - Do you **have** to create a fork to push the code ?
-  - Do you **have** to create a fork to raise a pull request ?
+- [ ] Explain to a TA the difference between a cloned and forked repository, when you would use each, and why we use pull requests.

-It is strongly recommended that you use a git extension for your IDE to complete this lab.
+It is recommended that you use a git extension for your IDE to complete this lab.
 If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Setup
-1. **Clone** this PyTorch repository to your local machine - [Rajeevveera24/PyTorch](https://github.com/Rajeevveera24/pytorch) - by running the following command in your terminal:
+1. **Clone** this PyTorch repository to your local machine - [Rajeevveera24/PyTorch-copy](https://github.com/Rajeevveera24/pytorch-copy) - by running the following command in your terminal:

 ```
-git clone -n --depth=1 --filter=tree:0 https://github.com/Rajeevveera24/pytorch.git  # Feel free to use the SSH URL instead if you prefer
+git clone https://github.com/Rajeevveera24/pytorch-copy.git  # Feel free to use the SSH URL instead if you prefer
-cd pytorch
+cd pytorch-copy
-git sparse-checkout set --no-cone torch/nn
-git checkout
 ```

 2. Open the repository in an IDE.

-## Exercise 1: Amend a commit

-1. Create a new branch called `amend-commit` from `main` branch.
-2. In the `torch/nn/functional.py` file, navigate to the `multi_margin_loss` function (line 4000) and change the margin to 1.5 and reduction mode to `sum'
-3. Commit the changes to the `amend-commit` branch.
-Make sure you add a meaningful commit message.
-4. Amend the commit by changing the margin to 2.0
-5. Commit the changes to the `amend-commit` branch.
-Make sure you add a meaningful commit message.

-## Exercise 2: Create and fix a merge conflict
+## Exercise 1: Create and Fix a merge conflict.
+Then amend the merge commit.

 1. Create a new branch called `merge-conflict` from `main` branch.
 2. Open the `torch/nn/functional.py` file, navigate to the `interpolate` function (line 4293) and change the resizing mode from `nearest` to `bilinear`: